ash/raku-course/essentials/positionals/arrays/index.md

 ## Indexing

-To access a single item of an array, use a pair of brackets that you place immediately after the name of the variable:
+To access a single item of an array, use a pair of brackets that you place after the name of the variable:

 ```raku
 say @cities[1];